Mar-a-Lago Crowd

-The Mar-a-Lago Crowd, also Mar-a-Lago Three, was an informal council organized by US President Donald Trump which oversaw many of the activities of the Department of Veterans Affairs (VA).
-Despite not holding any official position, the Mar-A-Lago Crowd were seen as key architects of the Administration's veterans policy.
+The Mar-a-Lago Crowd, also Mar-a-Lago Three, was an informal council organized by US President Donald Trump which oversaw many of the activities of the Department of Veterans Affairs (VA) during the first Trump Administration.
+Despite not holding any official position, the Mar-a-Lago Crowd were seen as key architects of the Administration's veterans policy.
 All three members were members of Trump's Mar-a-Lago Club.

 The name Mar-a-Lago Crowd was first published by ProPublica who reported that the name was in use by VA staffers.
-The New York Times, CNN, Task & Purpose, The Hill, and Rolling Stone (among others) have followed ProPublica's lead and also use the name Mar-A-Lago Crowd.
+The New York Times, CNN, Task & Purpose, The Hill, and Rolling Stone, among others, have followed ProPublica's lead and also use the name Mar-a-Lago Crowd.
 The House Veterans Affairs committee referred to them as the "Mar-a-Lago Three" as did Politico.